-N° Title Risk description Activity/Objective Residual Measures to reduce the risk Consequence/Cause 2021 risk Uncertainties regarding the full transposition of the 4RP legislation by all MS (leading by default to fewer applications) 8 Misaligned ERA rail i) • VAs and SSCs delivery may be caused by: Activity 4: Medium registers data and processes not supported by Monitoring, a) Pilots on linking data between the different service not fitting into quality data Low quality of data input evaluating and registers (2 pilots) as a basis for moving towards a the purpose from external stakeholders reporting better exploitation of the info/data to perform the Synergies between the business various databases managed by Lack of automatic internal Objective 4.1 Collect the Agency and the delivery of consistency checks due to and analyse evidence b) Roadmap on railway data and digitalisation 2020- new tasks not achieved inadequate silo approach for decision making 2023 based in particular on the positive outcome for design of Agency registers action a.
-Not delivering complete and accurate products/services Lack of harmonised legal the second state to the second s framework imposing Impose administrative burden to the rail sector parameters sometime not to the rall sector interoperable Differ measures to tackle Insufficient resources to issues of the Railway system meet all legal requirements in particular complete More substantial and ad-hoc analysis to support the effort for Agency to obtain the process of required data for analyses improvement/streamlining data (e.g. RINF) Changes/updates to the , registers might not be based on objective/complete information leading to inadequate technical solutions/functionalities 9 Misalignment of i) Inability of the Agency to may be caused by: Activity 2: Developing Medium stakeholders' expose the reality of its work the harmonised a) Development of an external communication priorities and and to influence the way its a) Poor internal regulatory SERA strategy including an online strategy expectations message is received by the communication (non- framework stakeholders reliability of available b) Review the internal communication process to information, delays in reduce the risk of flaws of intra-Agency
+N° Title Risk description Activity/Objective Residual Measures to reduce the risk Consequence ce/Cause 2021 risk Uncertainties regarding the full transposition of the 4RP legislation by all MS (leading by default to fewer applications) 8 Misaligned ERA rail i) • VAs and SSCs delivery may be caused by: Activity 4: Medium registers data and processes not supported by , , Monitoring, a) Pilots on linking data between the different service not fitting into quality data Low quality of data input evaluating and registers (2 pilots) as a basis for moving towards a the purpose from external stakeholders reporting better exploitation of the info/data to perform the Synergies between the business various databases managed by Lack of automatic internal Objective 4.1 Collect the Agency and the delivery of consistency checks due to and analyse evidence b) Roadmap on railway data and digitalisation 2020- new tasks not achieved inadequate silo approach for decision making 2023 based in particular on the positive outcome for Not delivering complete and design of Agency registers action a. accurate products/services Lack of harmonised legal accurate products/services framework imposing Impose administrative burden parameters sometime not to the rail sector interoperable • Differ measures to tackle Insufficient resources to issues of the Railway system meet all legal requirements in particular complete More substantial and ad-hoc analysis to support the effort for Agency to obtain the process of required data for analyses improvement/streamlining data (e.g. RINF) Changes/updates to the uata (e.g. Mivi) registers might not be based on objective/complete information leading to inadequate technical solutions/functionalities 9 Misalignment of i) Inability of the Agency to may be caused by: Activity 2: Developing Medium stakeholders' expose the reality of its work the harmonised a) Development of an external communication priorities and and to influence the way its a) Poor internal regulatory SERA strategy including an online strategy expectations message is received by the communication (non- framework stakeholders reliability of available b) Review the internal communication process to information, delays in reduce the risk of flaws of intra-Agency